Asian Peanut Chicken Salad

 This recipe is safe for those who are lactose intolerant.Recipe Notes

-I love using rice noodles in salads, but you have to handle them just right.
-The noodles, sometimes called cellophane noodles, can become quite gummy when they are overcooked.
-If you’ve had a bad version of Pad Thai, you know what I mean.
+Rice noodles are great in salads, but you have to handle them just right.
+The noodles, sometimes called cellophane noodles, can become quite gummy when they are overcooked and will clump together.

 The key is to keep the water going at a slow boil and stir the noodles almost from the moment you add them to the pot.
 Keep a close eye on them and don’t overcook them.
-At about the 7 minute mark start tasting for doneness.
+Brown rice noodles can take as little as 3-4 minutes to get to this point, so don’t walk away!
 When they have just a very slight chewiness they are ready.
-You can drain them in a colander, but I just use tongs to pick up the noodles and let them drain into the pan.
+You can drain them in a colander, but you can also use tongs to pick up the noodles and let them drain into the pan.
 Shake them a bit and then toss them into the bowl with the oil, which will coat them and keep them from sticking together too much.

 This recipe works well with grilled flank steak, scallops or shrimp.